laur89/docker-seedbox-rclone-fetch-extract/README.md

 Note data is synced unidirectionally, but if already downloaded & processed asset gets deleted on the remote, then it's also nuked locally.
-This is generally the preferred method, as \*arr service should be responsible for torrent removal upon successful import anyways.
+This is generally the preferred method, as \*arr service (or whatever other media manager you happen to use) should be responsible for torrent removal upon successful import anyways.

 It's also important to know if an already-downloaded source file is modified (apart from deleting it), then those modifications will no longer be pulled.